laurentperrinet/Perrinet20PredictiveProcessing/README.md

 motion of a visual object) but also sensory modifications, such as with eye movements.
 Formalizing such optimization strategies in probabilistic language, these may be encompassed by the "Bayesian Brain" framework [@Knill04].
-Moreover, it is possible to link these different theories into a single framework, the Free-Energy Principle (FEP) [@Friston10] and is crucial to study the philosophy and science of predictive processes.
-Key to this principle is the notion that, knowing the processes that generated the visual image and the internal generative model that allows its representation, predictive processes will take advantage of *a priori* knowledge to form an optimal representation of the image.
+More generally, it is possible to link these different theories into a single framework, the Free-Energy Principle (FEP) [@Friston10].
+This principle constitutes a crucial paradigm shift to study predictive processes at both philosophical and scientific levels.
+Key to this principle is the notion that, knowing the processes that generated the visual image and the internal generative model that allows its representation, predictive processes will take advantage of *a priori* knowledge to form an optimal representation of the visual scene.
 This knowledge constitutes an explicit (probabilistic) representation of the structure of the world.
 For instance, an image which is composed of edges will be understood at a higher level using the a priori knowledge of the link between any individual edges to form a representation of the *contours* of visual objects.
 In the time domain, the knowledge of the motion of visual objects will help predict their future positions and to ultimately track the different bits of motion, but also to represent contours invariantly to this motion.

 However, there are limits and constrains to this efficiency.
 First, luminous information can be noisy and ambiguous, such as in dim light